Home Organization Myths Debunked: The Truth About Organizing Your Home

 You have to spend a lot of money to have the right kind of storage.

 Wrong again!
-Storage boxes and organizing systems do not have to be fancy.
-You can find many items at your local thrift stores, garage sales, dollar stores, and even the clearance section of your local craft stores.
+Storage boxes and organizing systems don’t have to be fancy or expensive.
+Some of my favorite organizing supplies have come from thrift stores, garage sales, dollar stores, and even the clearance section at craft stores.

 My advice: